Fluvial-UMass/swot-ml/README.md

 ## Setup
 ### Environment
 To train and run these models on your machine, you can use [uv](https://docs.astral.sh/uv/getting-started/) to create a virtual environment and install dependencies from `pyproject.toml`.
+Open a terminal and navigate to the project directory.

 Create a new virtual environment with default name
 ```sh